nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Re-launch the app by double-clicking the jar file.<br>
    Expected: The most recent window size and location is retained.

 ### Adding a Role
 1. Adding a Role to role book.

-1. Test
-   case: `add n/Software Engineer c/98765432 e/google@example.com coy/Google t/Java t/Golang w/www.google.com jd/Data Engineering team - penultimate students preferred $/4000 d/2023-10-20 x/Javascript - 1 Year`
+1. Test case: `add n/Software Engineer c/98765432 e/google@example.com coy/Google t/Java t/Golang w/www.google.com jd/Data Engineering team - penultimate students preferred $/4000 d/2023-10-20 x/Javascript - 1 Year`

    Expected: Role is added to the bottom of the list, on the left side.
 Role name, company, tags, salary, deadline, experience required are shown.
 The rest of roles in the list remains.

-1. Test
-   case: `add n/Software Engineer e/google@example.com coy/Google t/Java t/Golang w/www.google.com jd/Data Engineering team - penultimate students preferred $/4000 d/2023-10-20 x/Javascript - 1 Year`
+1. Test case: `add n/Software Engineer e/google@example.com coy/Google t/Java t/Golang w/www.google.com jd/Data Engineering team - penultimate students preferred $/4000 d/2023-10-20 x/Javascript - 1 Year`

    Expected: Role is not added, Error details shown in the status message.
 Missing compulsory field.

-1. Test
-   case: `add n/Software Engineer c/98765432 e/google@example.com coy/Google t/Golang w/www.google.com jd/Data Engineering team - penultimate students preferred $/4000 d/2023-10-20 x/Javascript - 1 Year`
+1. Test case: `add n/Software Engineer c/98765432 e/google@example.com coy/Google t/Golang w/www.google.com jd/Data Engineering team - penultimate students preferred $/4000 d/2023-10-20 x/Javascript - 1 Year`

    Expected: Role is added to the bottom of the list, on the left side.
 Role name, company, salary, deadline, experience required are shown.
 The rest of roles in the list remains.
 Optional field not required to be inputted.

 ### Editing a Role

-1. Editing an existing role.
+1. Editing a existing role.

 1. Prerequisities: `view 1` and index 1 of the list exists.